taviroquai/mapigniter2/documentation/install_windows.md

 Basic instructions [Microsoft IIS 7.0 and later](http://php.net/manual/en/install.windows.iis7.php)

-### Using Web Platform Installer to instal PHP and URLRewrite
+### Using Web Platform Installer to install PHP and URLRewrite

 These instructions were tested on Windows 2012 R2 IIS 8, but should work more or less the same on lower IIS (Windows 2008+)